Cashew Coconut Date Balls

 There are only 5 ingredients in this cashew energy balls recipe!
 Let’s discuss them, as well as possible substitutions.

-- Dates.
-Make sure to use pitted dates, or remove the pits from your dates if they are present.
+• Dates.
+Use pitted dates, or remove the pits from your dates.
 I suggest using Medjool dates or Deglet Noor dates.

 These Coconut Date Balls take 5 minutes to make and it’s really simple.
 Here are some tips on the process to ensure your success.